pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   pvscsi (VMware Paravirtual).
 Defualt: `pvscsi`.
 * `scsi_bus_sharing` - (Optional) Mode for sharing the SCSI bus.
 The modes are physicalSharing, virtualSharing, and noSharing.
 Default: `noSharing`.
 * `tags` - (Optional) The IDs of any tags to attach to this resource.
-See [here][docs-applying-tags] for a reference on how to apply tags.

-[docs-applying-tags]: /docs/providers/vsphere/r/tag.html#using-tags-in-a-supported-resource

 ~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.

 * `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set for virtual machine.
-See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

-[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

 ~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.